Severance: Blade of Darkness

 Rate this game:

-See also: Action Adventure Games, Action Games, Hack and Slash Games
+See also: Action Games, Action Adventure Games, Hack and Slash Games

 Name a game in which you can chop off someone's arm and senselessly beat them into submission with it.
 Doesn't happen does it?
 Well, all that's about to change.
 Severance: Blade Of Darkness looks set to rekindle the gaming violence debate in glorious 'rivers of blood' style.
 Codemasters has accepted the fact this gore-fest will carry an 18 certificate and, although the Warwickshire based publisher is more renowned for its family values (Micro Machines, TOCA, Colin McRae), it is more than content to go along with the BBFC's adult entertainment ruling.
 After all, violence creates publicity in the knife-edge world of computer entertainment, and where there's publicity (good or bad), there are sales.